cisagov/ncats-webui/README.md

 "locally", or in your current working directory.
 From time to time you'll want to use it to install packages "globally", or system-wide. npm global installs are put in `/usr/local`, and binaries from those packages are sym-linked in `/usr/local/bin`.
-Some people don't mind `sudo`'ing npm installs, or chowning `/usr/local` to make this work.
-However, I prefer changing the npm prefix to somewhere I have access to.
+Some people don't mind `sudo`'ing npm installs, or `chown`'ing `/usr/local` to make this work.
+However, I prefer changing the npm prefix to somewhere I have access.
 An example of how to do this can be seen below:

 ```console
 mkdir ~/.npm-global